nilsonbsr/xMach/README.md

 ### _Adding "GCC 2.7.2.3" into PATH_

-Next step is to add old _**GCC 2.7.2.3**__ into our linux PATH-Environment and make sure to do this step first.
+Next step is to add old _**GCC 2.7.2.3**__ into our linux PATH and make sure to do this step first.
 For some reason this affects the whole process if it's not done at the beginning.
 To do that:

 ```
 export PATH=/usr/local/i586-linux2/bin:/usr/local/i586-linux2/lib/gcc-lib/i586-linux/2.7.2.3:$PATH